(RE-)DESIGN and DEVELOPMENT JOURNEY

 Phase C. Video production

-Generally we’re looking at videos of 2-12 min, meaning they are highly curated.
+Usually we are looking at videos of 2-12 min, meaning they are highly curated.

 We work with talented and qualified filmmakers from our freelancer pool, and together with them take you through the entire required workflow: